-To determine C{BOOT} , choose ΔV{CBOOT} so that the available gate drive voltage is not significantly impacted.
+To determine C{BOOT} , choose ΔV{CBOOT} such that the available gate drive voltage is not significantly impacted.
 An acceptable range of ΔV{CBOOT} is 100 mV to 300 mV.
-The bootstrap capacitor must be a low-ESR ceramic capacitor, typically 0.1 μF.
-Use high-side and low-side MOSFETs with logic-level gate threshold voltages.
+The bootstrap capacitor must be a low-ESR ceramic capacitor, typically 0.1 μ F. Use high-side and low-side MOSFETs with logic-level gate threshold voltages.

-8.3.16 Output Configurations (CNFG)
+8.3.15 Output Configurations (CNFG)

-The LM25149-Q1 can be configured as a primary controller (interleaved mode) or as a secondary controller for paralleling the outputs for high-current applications with a resistor R{CNFG}.
+The LM25148-Q1 can be configured as a primary controller (interleaved mode) or as a secondary controller for paralleling the outputs for high-current applications with a resistor R{CNFG} .
 This resistor also configures if spread spectrum is enabled or disabled.
 See 表 8-2.
-After the VCC voltage is above 3.3 V (typical), the CNFG pin is monitored and latched.
-The configuration cannot be changed on the fly - the LM25149-Q1 must be powered down, and VCC must drop below 3.3 V. 图 8-7 shows the configuration timing diagram.
+After the VCC voltage is above 3.3 V (typical), the CNFG pin voltage is monitored and latched.
+To change the configuration mode, the LM25148-Q1 must be powered down, and VCC must drop below 3.3 V. 图 8-6 shows the configuration timing diagram.

-When the LM25149-Q1 is configured as a primary controller with spread spectrum enabled (R{CNFG} of 41.2 k Ω or 71.5 k Ω), the LM25149-Q1 cannot be synchronized to an external clock.
+When the LM25148-Q1 is configured as a primary controller with spread spectrum enabled (R{CNFG} of 41.2 k Ω or 71.5 k Ω), the LM25148-Q1 cannot be synchronized to an external clock.